Pre-Sessional English Language 5 weeks (PS5)

 - If you require a Confirmation of Acceptance for Studies (CAS), you will need to supply a UKVI IELTS report.

-- If you are applying for a Tier 4 (General) student visa, you will need to supply a UKVI IELTS report.
+- If you are applying for a Student visa, you will need to supply a UKVI IELTS report.

 - A copy of your passport or EU National Identity card (valid for international travel).